 - Hang pictures of your children or if you are wanting children, artwork with children.

 - Use mother and child or family accents.
 A metal statue representing a mother and child in some way would be a smart way to bring in both metal and symbolism.
 Good examples would be, a mother elephant and her baby Or a dog and her pups.

 For both aspirations, a round rug would be perfect with a grey background.
 The butterfly is often used to enhance the Creativity and Children Aspirations.

 Travel and Helpful People Aspiration

 Are you wanting to buy that vacation beach house or cabin in the woods?
 Do you travel for your career or want a career that involves travel?
 You have aspirations but you are in need of the right people to help get you to your destination.
-The Travel and Helpful People sector is in the southeast direction on the bagua map.
+The Travel and Helpful People sector are in the southeast direction on the Bagua map.
 The color is grey and the element is metal.
 The shape is round.

 - Hang artwork of maps or compasses.

 - A Chinese symbol for travel is the traveling Buddha.

 - Place a metal globe on a small entry table.